cybozu-go/moco/docs/design.md

 ### How to perform Point-in-Time-Recovery(PiTR)

-When we create a `RestoreJob`, PiTR is performed with the following procedure.
+When we create a `Cluster` with `.spec.restore` specified, the operator performs PiTR with the following procedure.

-1. The operator sets `Cluster.status.ready` as `false` and make the MySQL cluster block incoming transactions.
+1. The operator sets the source cluster's `.status.ready` as `False` and make the MySQL cluster block incoming transactions.
-1. The operator makes the MySQL cluster flush binlogs.
+2. The operator makes the MySQL cluster flush binlogs from the source Cluster.
 This binlog is used for recovery if the PiTR fails.
-1. The operator lists `Dump` and `Binlog` candidates based on `RestoreJob.spec.sourceClusterName`.
+3. The operator lists `Dump` and `Binlog` candidates based on `Cluster.spec.restore.sourceClusterName`.
-1. The operator selects the corresponding `Dump` and `Binlog` CRs  `RestoreJob.spec.pointInTime`.
+4. The operator selects the corresponding `Dump` and `Binlog` CRs  `Cluster.spec.restore.pointInTime`.
-1. The operator downloads the dump file and the binlogs from the object storage.
+5. The operator downloads the dump file and the binlogs from the object storage.
-1. The operator restores the MySQL servers to the state at `RestoreJob.spec.pointInTime`.
+6. The operator restores the MySQL servers to the state at `Cluster.spec.restore.pointInTime`.
-1. If PiTR finishes successfully, `RestoreJob.status.succeeded` and `Cluster.status.ready` are set `true`.
-   Otherwise, the operator sets `RestoreJob.status.succeeded` as `false` and tries to recover the state before PiTR.
-   If the recovery succeeds, the operator sets `Cluster.status.ready` as `true`.
+7. If the recovery succeeds, the operator sets the source cluster's `.status.ready` as `True`.

 ### How to upgrade MySQL version of master and slaves